dmerrick/soupstraw-api/readme.md

     rake s

-This rake command runs `bundle exec shotgun config.ru` behind the scenes for you and starts the app on Sinatra's default port 9393 and will now be able to view the application in your web browser at this URL [http://localhost:9393](http://localhost:9393).
+This rake command runs `rackup -p 9393 config.ru` behind the scenes for you and starts the app on port 9393 and will now be able to view the application in your web browser at this URL [http://localhost:9393](http://localhost:9393).

-You'll also want to open a new terminal window to the same directory and run `compass watch` to watch the Sass files for changes.

 ## Helper Rake Tasks